ethdebug/solidity-data-representation/src/types.md

 | Memory   | Only as elements of other types                    | Yes                                  | Yes, excluding mappings | Omitted                    | To memory (only as elements of other types)   |
 | Calldata | Only as elements of other types, with restrictions | Yes, excluding circular struct types | Yes, excluding mappings | Illegal                    | To calldata (only as elements of other types) |

-Note that with the exception of the special case of mappings in structs, one should in general infer that if any element of a type is illegal in that location, then so is the type as a whole.
+Note that with the exception of the special case of mappings in structs, it is otherwise true that if the type of some element of some given type is illegal in that location, then so is the type as a whole.

 *Remark*: Structs in calldata, as well as arrays in calldata with base type not a direct type, are not actually yet supported.
 What we've written here about